I am a composer of electro-acoustic music inspired by the accomplishments and promise of the exploration of space, which has begun during my lifetime.

 Much of my music manifests my interest in micro-tonality, primarily just intonation but also non-standard equal temperaments.

-I also compose music for church, like so many composers before me!
+I also compose music for church.
 And occasionally I write a little chamber music.

 Selected Nebulae, a set of seven brief electro-acoustic works in surround sound, with video by Miranda Raimondi.